muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or multiplicities are defined by arbitrarily complex sub-expressions.

+## Interval

+An **Interval** value is a general purpose arbitrarily-large unordered collection of any other, *member* values, which explicitly does not represent any kind of thing in particular, and is simply the sum of its members; the count of members may be either finite or infinite depending on the external data model or type system in question.

+In stark contrast to a **Set** value, whose set of members is characterized by an enumeration of every member value, an **Interval** value's set of members is instead characterized by exactly 2 *endpoint* values (or exactly 1 or exactly zero) of some *orderable* type such that every value in the type system with a defined total order between those 2 endpoints is considered to be a member value of the **Interval**.
+Depending on the external data model or type system in question, an **Interval** value may (and typically does) consist of an infinite set of members, in contrast with a **Set** which can only have a finite set of members.

+An *empty interval* has exactly zero members.
+A *unit interval* has exactly 1 member.
+A *closed interval* includes both endpoint values in its membership; an *open interval* excludes both endpoint values; a *half-closed, half-open interval* includes one and excludes the other.
+A *half-unbounded, half-bounded interval* includes all values that are ordered either before or after the single endpoint; a *universal interval* or *unbounded interval* includes every value in the type system.

+In the general case, for MUON-defined types, only a *bounded interval* over 2 distinct **Integer** (or **Boolean**) endpoints has a finite member count; whereas, a *bounded interval* over 2 distinct endpoints over any other type (such as **Fraction** or **Text**) has an infinite member count, because given any 2 distinct values of most types you can find another distinct value that is ordered between them.
+Also, a non-bounded interval over **Integer** has an infinite member count in MUON.
+An external data model can only change this by defining its corresponding member data types to have a finite membership themselves, in contrast to mathematics.

+Note that it is up to the external data model to define any total orders for any member value types, either which one is used implicitly when the **Interval** has no explicit context to specify one, or how to interpret that explicit context.
+For a common example, there exist a wide variety of character string collations in common use, and it would require context or the external data model to declare which to use for **Text** members.
+MUON itself simply characterizes an **Interval** *as* its endpoints.

 ## Array